uktrade/.github/PULL_REQUEST_TEMPLATE/security_audit.md

 DBT GitHub repositories need to follow security standards.
 This template helps repository admins to review and log adherence to the security standards.

-To use this template, raise a pull request and add `&template=security_audit.md` to the URL.
+To use this template, raise a pull request and add `&template=security_audit.md&labels=security` to the URL.
+You'll need to create a security label if it's not there already.

 ### Automated Scanning